 In December 1993 Eve Kent, then editor of the Turvey News, had a meeting with Penny MacKenzie who ran the patchwork and craft classes in the evening at Turvey Lower School.
 She had been sent information about a quilting competition.
-This had been started by Bedfordshire Rural Communities Charity in association with Eastern Arts Board and Mid Beds District Council.
 It was to be called ‘Our Village’ and had to involve as many people as possible.

 Turvey WI Scrap Book for 1965

 To celebrate their 30th Anniversary in 1965, the Turvey Women's Institute created a scrapbook about life in the village at that time.